PaxtonRosenberg/javascript-prep-0923-code-solutions/prep-javascript-operators-and-expressions/prep-javascript-operators-and-expressions-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What data type is returned by an arithmetic operation?
+- What data type is returned by an arithmetic operation? number
-- What is string concatenation?
+- What is string concatenation? merging two or more strings
-- What purpose(s) does the `+` plus operator serve in JavaScript?
+- What purpose(s) does the `+` plus operator serve in JavaScript? can be used for addition or concatenation
-- What data type is returned by comparing two values (`<`, `>`, `===`, etc)?
+- What data type is returned by comparing two values (`<`, `>`, `===`, etc)? boolean
-- What does the `+=` "plus-equals" operator do?
+- What does the `+=` "plus-equals" operator do? this is a different way of writing an addition assignment, alternate to number + number =

 ## Notes